 Doctors and nurses also recommend that early-onset Alzheimer’s disease patients join support groups.
 As Danielle Arends, a nurse practitioner stresses, Alzheimer’s disease “can be an isolating disease”.
 A peer support group, staying active, and medication to treat dementia, will aid in the fight against the onset of Alzheimer’s symptoms.

 Here is the Prescription Point checklist of ways to stay active, with early Alzheimer’s disease diagnosis in mind:

 - Daily exercise is essential for promoting both mental and physical health.
 Chose something therapeutic and repetitive.
 If you enjoy yoga, make yoga a daily excursion.
 If you enjoy swimming, take up swimming.
 If you enjoy walking, go on walks with your dogs or your friends!

 - Continue doing what you are passionate about, just do it on a smaller scale.
 In Kolick’s case, this meant continuing singing, just not at the professional level; while in Arends’ case, she continues to fulfill a leadership role by speaking at conferences and events about her personal struggles.

-- It goes without saying that this illness requires medical treatment – both with therapy and medicine.
-Follow the directions of your doctor and take whatever dementia medication prescribed.
+- It goes without saying that this illness requires medical treatment – both therapy and medicine.
+Follow the directions of your doctor and take whatever dementia medication is prescribed.
 Attend personal counseling sessions and peer support groups.